 \subsection{Motivation and main results}

 In this note we always assume that $\cB$ is \emph{primitive}, i.e. that there are no $b,b'\in\cB$ with $b\mid b'$.
 We say that $X_\eta$ is \emph{hereditary}, if $y\in\{0,1\}^\Z$ belongs to $X_\eta$ whenever there is $x\in X_\eta$ with $y\leqslant x$.
-For certain hereditary $\cB$-free systems, the structure of invariant measures, in particular the uniqueness of the measure of maximal entropy, was studied in \cite{KLW2015} and \cite{BKKL2015}.
+For certain hereditary $\cB$-free systems the structure of invariant measures, in particular the uniqueness of the measure of maximal entropy, was studied in \cite{KLW2015} and \cite{BKKL2015}, see also \cite{KPM2019}.
 Here we apply some of the tools developed in \cite{KKL2016} to generalize the concept of heredity.

 Obviously, if $X_\eta$ is hereditary, then $(\dots,0,0,\dots)\in X_\eta$, in which case this fixed point of the shift is the unique minimal subset of $(X_\eta,\sigma)$ \cite[Thm.~B]{BKKL2015}.
-Theorem~3.7 of \cite{BKKL2015} and Theorem~C of \cite{KKL2016} provide long lists of properties which are all equivalent to ``$(\dots,0,0,\dots)\in X_\eta$'' and which also motivate to call $\cB$ \emph{proximal} in this case.
-It is noteworthy that among these equivalent properties are ``$(X_\eta,\sigma)$ is minimal'' and ``$\cB$ contains an infinite pairwise coprime subset''.
+Theorem~3.7 of \cite{BKKL2015} and Theorem~C of \cite{KKL2016} provide lists of properties which are all equivalent to ``$(\dots,0,0,\dots)\in X_\eta$'' and which also motivate to call $\cB$ \emph{proximal} in this case.
+It is noteworthy that one of these equivalent properties is ``$\cB$ contains an infinite pairwise co-prime subset''.